karstenv/transsec/README.md

 ## The Tanzania Land Evaluation Tool as part of the FAO Land Resources Planning Toolbox

-The Tanzania Land Evaluation Tool was added in January 2019 to the [FAO Land Resources Planning Toolbox listing](http://www.fao.org/land-water/land/land-governance/land-resources-planning-toolbox/category/details/en/c/1176418/).
+The Tanzania Land Evaluation Tool was added to the [FAO Land Resources Planning Toolbox listing](http://www.fao.org/land-water/land/land-governance/land-resources-planning-toolbox/category/details/en/c/1176418/) in January 2019.